hannutt/DBoard/README.md

 DISCUSSION BOARD

 Simulates an online discussion board.
 You can post a new thread, reply to an existing message,delete the messages and like messages.
 The conversation text can be translated into different languages. this is done using the Google Translate API.
 Messages are stored to the MongoDB NoSQL database.

+All posts are wrapped in the Bootstrap 5 accordion/collapse element, so you can close or open posts.

 Text filtering, with the html checkboxes you can choose whether only the title or body text of the message is displayed.
 This works with a Python function that gets the user's selection using the request.post.getlist method and makes a new database query with the selected option.